NBA Finals 2025 odds & preview: Thunder vs Pacers betting tips

 Published:

-The 2025 NBA Finals are here, so Ladbrokes looks at the odds, betting tips and key matchups ahead of the Oklahoma City Thunder meeting the Indiana Pacers.
+The 2025 NBA Finals are underway, so Ladbrokes brings you the latest odds, betting tips, prop bets and key player matchups as the Oklahoma City Thunder face the Indiana Pacers.

-The Oklahoma City Thunder, who had the league's best regular season record, have stormed through the postseason playing fearless, fast-paced basketball.
+The Thunder, who had the league's best regular season record, have stormed through the postseason playing fearless, fast-paced basketball.
 Led by NBA MVP Shai Gilgeous-Alexander, OKC will take some stopping.

 But the Indiana Pacers have thrived as the underdog, eliminating the Cleveland Cavaliers and New York Knicks in their playoff run so far.
 In Tyrese Haliburton, they have one of the NBA's elite operators in the clutch.